AguaClara/2StageCoagAddition/[2 stage coagulant addition][Spring 2018].md

 </div>

 The humic acid concentration used in the experiment was then decreased to guarantee the formation of floc blanket in every trial.
-Synthetic water without humic acid was used in research to compare with HA and clay synthetic water, such that the effect of humic acid on the distance between clay particles. could be studied.
-A series of control experiment for two stages addition was conducted to find the most effective ratio of coagulant allocation between the first and second stage.
+Synthetic water without humic acid was used in research to compare with HA and clay synthetic water, such that the effect of humic acid on the distance between clay particles could be studied.
+Series of experiment for two-stage addition was conducted to find the most effective ratio of coagulant allocation between the first and second stage.
 In the future, after generating enough data, the overall particle removal efficiency of one-stage and two-stage addition will be compared.

+Furthermore, the coagulant pump in the system performed poorly when operating around its lower bound of speed.
+According to the past experiments, pump speed lower than 12 RPM was inadequate and should be avoided.
+The lowest pump speed can be set by adjusting the increment function, as the intercept of the function defined the lowest coagulant pump speed.
+Therefore, for later experiments, a higher intercept for the increment function was set so that the lowest pump speed was 20 RPM.

 <div class="alert alert-block alert-danger">
 coag is informal, use coagulant Insteadput a space between values and their unit_registryDo not use colons in the middle of sentences - does not make senseWhy are you redifining who Yingda is again?Include units on every numberWhat is the increment function?Unclear what the last sentence means